Kong/kongponents/docs/components/skeleton.md

 - `type`

-There are 6 different types of loading states that KSkeleton supports: `card`, `table`, `form`, `spinner`, `fullscreen-kong`, and a generic loading state.
+There are 6 different types of loading states that KSkeleton supports: `card`, `table`, `form`, `spinner`, `fullscreen-kong`, `fullscreen-generic`, and a generic loading state.
 Defaults to a generic loading state.
 The following example shows a `form` type KSKeleton.

 <KSkeleton type="form" />